Difference between LLC vs Inc

 - LLP is more suitable for small businesses not having a huge plan of reclamation in the future.
 The corporation is suitable for huge scale businesses.

 - Corporate must have an annual meeting that is properly recorded.
 They have to keep a record about shareholders and also pay some state fees.
-LLCs have to keep a record book but it is bare minimum compared to that of corporate.
+LLCs have to keep a record book but it is the bare minimum compared to that of corporate.
 LLCs have to meet at least once a year.
 They do not have annual report requirements.
 This is good for small business who doesn’t want to invest time and money in it.

 - Inc also has two types of corporations into it: C corporation and S corporation: Corporation has to pay dual tax on profit and dividends.
 S corporation just has to pay taxes on their income.
 This double taxation is usually treated as a big disadvantage.
 For an outside investor, LLC S is more preferable however if you want to retain more cash into the business for further expansion C Corp is more suitable.
 E.g. An LLC made a profit of Rs 300.
-It has two members as owners and each has 50 percent share in the company, so each of the owners is taxed on Rs 150 of income.
+It has two members as owners and each has a 50 percent share in the company, so each of the owners is taxed on Rs 150 of income.
 If Rs 300 profit is made by Corporation it is taxed on profit made by the company.
 Further taxed ion the dividends which are passed to the shareholders.

 - Only Corporation has a right to issue stocks.